saihv/coloc/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/82f2d7a3d4904abe8abb577aea4e9fdc)](https://app.codacy.com/app/saihv/coloc?utm_source=github.com&utm_medium=referral&utm_content=saihv/coloc&utm_campaign=Badge_Grade_Dashboard)

 CoLoC is a computer vision based pipeline for collaborative localization between multiple cameras.
-The targeted application for this software is collaborative localization for micro aerial vehicles equipped with monocular cameras, as described in the following papers:
+The targeted application for this software is collaborative localization for micro aerial vehicles equipped with monocular cameras, as described in our paper "Collaborative Localization for Micro Aerial Vehicles".
+If you find our paper or this code useful in your research, please cite our work as follows:

-[1] Sai Vemprala and Srikanth Saripalli.
-"Monocular Vision based Collaborative Localization for Micro Aerial Vehicle Swarms."
-2018 IEEE International Conference on Unmanned Aircraft Systems (ICUAS), pp, 315-323.
-IEEE, 2018. (https://arxiv.org/abs/1804.02510)
-[2] Sai Vemprala and Srikanth Saripalli.
-"Vision based collaborative localization for multirotor vehicles."
-2016 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pp. 1653-1658.
-IEEE, 2016.

-The code is still a work in progress, with ROS integration, final refinements and testing underway.
-Install and setup instructions will be added soon.
+@article{vemprala2021collaborative,
+  author={Vemprala, Sai H. and Saripalli, Srikanth}, journal={IEEE Access}, title={Collaborative Localization for Micro Aerial Vehicles}, year={2021}, pages={1-16},
+  doi={10.1109/ACCESS.2021.3074537}}

+The code is intended as a basic demonstration of the various modules used in this pipeline.

 Libraries/modules used within this project: